 MissionTo lead and develop the rail transport system in partnership with the industry players and to enable the safe, reliable, environmentally friendly and efficient delivery of services

 VisionTo become an organization that provides a viable and sustainable railway system that is responsible to the needs of the people to boost the socio-economic development of Ghana

-BRIEF HISTORY OF RAILWAYS IN GHANAThe small but economically vital rail network is confined to the lower half of the country with a route of 947 kilometer and track length of 1300 kilometers.it comprises the western line 373.8 kilometers from Takoradi to Kumasi including the branch lines from takoradi to prestea, from Dunkwa to Awaso and Sekondi to Kojokrom the central line 239km from Huni Vallay to Kotoku with a branch line from Achiasi junction to Kade and the Eastern line 330km from Accra to Kumasi with a branch line from Achimota to Tema Harbour.
+BRIEF HISTORY OF RAILWAYS IN GHANAThe Railway industry in Ghana has its own history.
+The small but economically vital rail network is confined to the lower half of the country with a route of 947 kilometer and track length of 1300 kilometers.
+It comprises the western line 373.8 kilometers from Takoradi to Kumasi including the branch lines from Takoradi to Prestea, from Dunkwa to Awaso and Sekondi to Kojokrom the central line 239km from Huni Vallay to Kotoku with a branch line from Achiasi Junction to Kade and the Eastern line 330km from Accra to Kumasi with a branch line from Achimota to Tema Harbour.
 Construction of the network started in Sekondi in 1898.
 The initial stretch of 66 kilometers from Sekondi to Tarkwa was completed in 1901 and service to Tarkwa commenced.
 The Railways was then a wing of the Gold Coast Civil Service.

 Promote the development of Railways and Railways service, hold, administer and improve Railway Assets

 Promote the development and management of suburban railway

 AccountabilityBeing accountable to our stakeholders and to the nation in the execution of the mandate and responsibilities bestowed upon the Authority